pilotmoon/popclipweb/site/dev/config.md

 | `actions`         | Array                | Array of dictionaries defining the actions for this extension.
 See [Action properties](#action-properties).                                                                                                                                                                                                               |

 If no `actions` array is defined, PopClip will look for action properties at the top level of the config.
-This the usual way to define a single action.
+This simplifies defining an extension with only a single action.

 ### Identifier